rohan-v8rma/HTML-Handbook-and-CSS-Canvas/README.md

 ### `flex-grow` property

+(Note that it is advisable to use `flex` property instead of `flex-grow`.
+Check out the explanation over [here](#difference-bw-flex-and-flex-grow-property-of-children-of-a-flex-container).)

-This defines the ability for a flex item to grow if necessary.
+This defines the ability for a flex item to grow **if necessary**.
 It accepts a unitless value that serves as a proportion.
 It dictates what amount of the available space inside the flex container the item should take up.

-If all items have `flex-grow` set to 1, the remaining space in the container will be distributed equally to all children.
+If all items have `flex-grow` set to 1, **the remaining space in the container** will be distributed equally to all children.
 If one of the children has a value of 2, that child would take up twice as much of the space either one of the others (or it will try, at least).

 <img src="README-images/flex-grow.svg" width="50%" />